 Why don't parents come with an instruction manual?

-He begins a "scientific" study of what makes his parents happy so he can earn his freedom and live his best life.
+He begins a study of what makes his parents happy so he can earn his freedom and live his best life.

 He'd better figure it out fast, because GamerCon is coming soon, and he can't go if he's grounded.
 And if he doesn't go, he'll lose his best friends

 Immersive and irreverent childhood angst with serious undertones-- a book that demands to be read in one sitting."